rizts/rag-stack/README.md

 This project demonstrates a complete **AI pipeline** with:
 - 🧩 **Backend (FastAPI)** — API layer, Gemini integration, and LangChain-based chunking.
 - ⚛️ **Frontend (Vite + React + TypeScript)** — interactive RAG chat UI.
-- 🧠 **AI Layer** — intelligent chunking, HuggingFace embeddings, semantic retrieval, and Gemini answer generation.
+- 🧠 **AI Layer** — intelligent chunking, multiple embedding providers (Jina AI as default), semantic retrieval, and Gemini answer generation.
 - 💾 **Vector Database (Qdrant Cloud)** — document storage and vector similarity search.
 - 🚀 **CI/CD** — Automated deployment via GitHub Actions to Railway (backend) + Vercel (frontend).

 The goal is to demonstrate a production-level **Retrieval-Augmented Generation (RAG)** system that can:
 1. Process documents and intelligently chunk them using **LangChain**.
-2. Generate embeddings using **HuggingFace models** and store them in **Qdrant** Vector Database.
+2. Generate embeddings using **multiple embedding providers** with **Jina AI as the default** and store them in **Qdrant** Vector Database.
 3. Expose APIs for semantic search and knowledge retrieval.
 4. Integrate with modern DevOps practices to showcase AI orchestration lifecycle.

+### 🔄 Important Change: Multiple Embedding Providers

+**Recent Update:** We've implemented support for multiple embedding providers to give you flexibility in choosing the best service for your needs.
+The system now supports:
+- **Jina AI** (default) - Free 8000 requests/day
+- **Cohere** - 1000 requests/month free
+- **Voyage AI** - 20M tokens/month free
+- **HuggingFace** - Legacy option for local models

+**Benefits:**
+- 🔄 **Flexibility** - Choose the provider that best fits your use case
+- 💰 **Cost optimization** - Select based on pricing and free tier options
+- 🚀 **Performance** - Different providers offer different strengths
+- 🛡️ **Privacy** - Option to use local models with HuggingFace

+**Configuration:**
+- Provide your `JINA_API_KEY` in environment variables
+- The service uses `jina-embeddings-v3` via Jina API

+**Note:** If you encounter issues with the default model not being available via the feature_extraction API, consider using alternative models like `sentence-transformers/all-MiniLM-L6-v2` which are more reliably supported on the Jina Inference API.

+This approach is specifically optimized for resource-constrained environments like Railway's free tier.

 ---